OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 A pre-coordinated concept is split into two concepts, one of which is the attribute (here history of clinical finding) and the other one is the value (peptic ulcer).
-While “Maps to” relationship will map to concepts of the measurement or observation domains, the ‘Maps to value" concepts have no domain restriction.
+While "Maps to" relationship will map to concepts of the measurement or observation domains, the ‘Maps to value" concepts have no domain restriction.